 Partners earn more from subscriptions and get access to other unique tools, such as the Bounty Board and other ways to earn money.
 To reach Partner status, though, it’s a grind.
 Here are the current requirements for Partner:

 - Streamed 25 hours of broadcast over the last 30 days

 - 12 unique broadcast days over the last 30 days

 - An average of 75 viewers per broadcast

-Even if you hit all of those benchmarks, there’s more that goes into determining whether a streamer is qualified for the Partner program than just their numbers.
-But there are so many ways to make money even as an Affiliate that at least you can get started.
+Even if you hit all of those benchmarks, there’s more that goes into determining whether a streamer is qualified for the Partner Program than just their numbers.
+Meeting those requirements is simply the baseline that makes you eligible for submitting an application to be a Partner.

 Have you never tried streaming but want to start on the path to Affiliate?
 Check out our article on how to stream to Twitch.